overwolf/overwolf.github.io/docs/topics/data-persistence.md

 IndexedDB offers four specific benefits over Web Storage:

 * Indexed data can be searched efficiently.
-* Databases allow multiple values to be stored as a key, whereas key-value data requires every key to be unique.
+* Databases allow multiple values to be stored as a key, whereas key-value data requires each key to be unique.
 * Transactional databases offer some protection against system and application failures.
 If a transaction doesn't successfully complete, it can be rolled back.
 * IndexedDB databases impose no size limitations.